jafayassine03/Google-Homepage-Clone/README.md

-# Google Homepage Clone

-This project is a **Google homepage clone** built as a step-by-step learning project.

-The current version includes a **clean HTML structure with basic CSS styling** to recreate the layout and overall feel of the Google homepage.
-More advanced styling and JavaScript functionality will be added progressively.

----

-## 🧠 Current Features

-- Semantic HTML5 structure
-- Header, main content, and footer layout
-- Centered logo, search bar, and action buttons
-- Basic CSS styling (layout, spacing, hover effects)
-- Clean and readable markup

----

-## 🚧 Project Status

-🟡 **In Progress**

-This is still an early version focused on building a solid foundation before moving to advanced features.

----

-## 🛠️ Technologies Used

-- HTML5
-- CSS3 (basic styling)

----

-## 🎯 Purpose

-This project follows a structured learning approach:

-1. Build a clean and semantic HTML foundation
-2. Add basic CSS for layout and usability
-3. Improve visual accuracy and responsiveness
-4. Add JavaScript for interactivity and behavior

-Each update improves the project step by step.

----

-## 🚀 Planned Updates

-- Improve CSS styling to better match the real Google homepage
-- Make the layout fully responsive
-- Add dark mode
-- Add JavaScript interactions (search behavior, animations)
-- Improve accessibility

----

-## ⚠️ Disclaimer

-This project is for **educational purposes only**
-and is not affiliated with or endorsed by Google.

----

-## 📄 License

-Free to use, modify, and learn from.
-Feel free to experiment and make it your own 😄
+Google Homepage Clone

+This project is a clone of the Google homepage, built step by step to practice front-end fundamentals and clean project structure.

+The current version includes HTML and CSS, closely matching the layout and basic styling of the original Google homepage.
+JavaScript functionality will be added in future updates.

+🚀 Current Features

+Semantic HTML5 structure

+Custom CSS styling (layout, spacing, hover effects)

+Google-like search bar and buttons

+Header and footer navigation

+Responsive behavior for smaller screens

+Clean and readable codebase

+🧠 Tech Stack

+HTML5
+CSS3
+(Planned) JavaScript
+🚧 Planned Updates

+Add JavaScript functionality

+Search behavior

+“I’m Feeling Lucky” logic

+Keyboard interactions

+Improve accessibility (ARIA, focus states)

+Add dark mode

+Pixel-perfect UI improvements

+🎯 Purpose

+This project is part of my learning journey in front-end web development, focusing on:

+Writing clean HTML

+Separating concerns (HTML / CSS / JS)

+Building real-world UI clones

+📌 Notes

+This project is for educational purposes only and is not affiliated with Google.

+License

+Totally free to use!
+Play around with it and make it your own 😄